How To Feed A Loon

 If You Prefer a Glaze Topping

-If you want a glaze topping the cake, we like to combine 2 cups powdered sugar, ¼ cup evaporated milk, and 1 tsp vanilla extract to create a sweet glaze.
+If you want a glaze topping the cake, we like to combine 2 cups powdered sugar, ¼ cup evaporated milk, and 1 teaspoon vanilla extract to create a sweet glaze.
 You may need to add a few drops of water to make it more spreadable.
 Simple drizzle the glaze over the cake until partially covered.

 EXPERT TIP: For a festive presentation, pick up a bag of frozen cranberries and let them thaw.
 Then roll them in sugar until coated.
 Place them around the base of the cake.